-Typical signs where PTSD treatment might help:
+Typical signs where PTSD treatment for children might help:

 You may be stressed constantly.
 You have a vague awareness or you know that you have experienced something really bad.
 Or you have unexplained symptoms and no clue why.
 You may have been diagnosed with a series of diagnoses already and treated for quite some time, but nothing has really helped.
 Or someone in a position to help you with your symptoms was skeptical about your version of what has been affecting you.

 It may be that you have known for ages that something is amiss, something that you cannot comprehend.
 You may have been searching for relief for a very long time.
 Perhaps help was offered, but you were hesitant to accept it.
 Maybe you are alert at all times and cannot relax.
 Or you may be noticing that you are not feeling alive and have no sense of vitality or self-efficacy.
 Maybe a recurring theme in your life is conflict—with parents, teachers, employers, friends or partners.
 Or you cannot sleep in the night, frequently waking up in a state of panic and drenched in sweat.
 You might be having difficulty concentrating in school.
 Or you as a parent, you’ve begun to notice that something just seems off with you baby or child.
 Or you notice that your baby or child’s behavior is markedly strange or incomprehensible, or that he or she is distressed or unwell and you do have no idea what to do.
 These are all indications that PTSD treatment would be beneficial.